vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/2_sthirI-karaNa-vibhAgaH.md

 Paramatman, III.
 In respect of the inseparable association of Goddess Sri

 with Him.

-230

-Essence of Srimad Rahasyatraya Saram

 I. Among these doubts, the doubt regarding his qualities

 of 'Swatantrya' and 'Karunya', is expounded as follows : Nammalwar has questioned the Lord thus -